The Voyage of the Dawn Treader: Differences between British and American editions

 Several weeks or months after reading the proofs for the British edition of The Chronicles, Lewis read through the proofs for the American edition.
 While doing so, he made several changes to the text.
 HarperCollins took over publication of the series in 1994 and made the unusual decision to ignore the changes that Lewis had made and use the earlier text as the standard for their editions.

 In Dawn Treader, Lewis made two changes, one minor and one more substantial.
 The minor change appears in the first chapter where Lewis changes the description of Eustace from "far too stupid to make anything up himself" to "quite incapable of making anything up himself".
 Paul Ford, author of Companion to Narnia, suggests that Lewis might have felt the need to soften the passage for his American readers or perhaps he was starting to like Eustace better.
 Peter Schakel, author of Imagination and the arts in C.S.
-Lewis, notes that the passage should have been changed in both cases as "calling a character 'stupid' in a children's book is insensitive and unwise".
+Lewis, opines that the passage should have been changed in both cases as "calling a character 'stupid' in a children's book is insensitive and unwise".
 Both Schakel and Ford agree that it is not an accurate depiction of Eustace as Lewis describes him, and this too may be the reason for the change.

 The more substantive change appears in Chapter 12, "The Dark Island", where Lewis rewrote the ending in a way that, Schakel maintains, improves the imaginative experience considerably.

 A side by side comparison of the ending of chapter 12 follows: